sumedhcode/learn-JS-/README.md

 ## Repository Contents

 This repository contains various code examples, exercises, and projects that I've worked on during my JavaScript learning journey.
-You'll find folders for different topics and concepts, each accompanied by explanations and code samples.
-Feel free to modify, experiment, and learn from the code.
+You'll find folders for different topics and concepts, each accompanied by explanations and code samples. so far i covered upto control flow (conditionals), Feel free to modify, experiment, and learn from the code.

 ## Contact Me